 How Credit Scores Work During Mortgage Process

-Many consumers do not understand why they have three different credit scores and the purpose of having three different credit scores.
+Many consumers do not understand why they have three different credit scores.
+Clients and our viewers often contact us at Gustan Cho Associates and want an explanation and purpose of having three different credit scores.

 For example, let’s take a case scenario on how lenders determine a qualifying credit score for mortgage borrowers: